-Evictions about to restart as tenants wait on billions in unspent federal rental aid
+Evictions are about to restart as tenants wait on billions in unspent rental aid

 One, a federal ban on some evictions, is set to expire Saturday.
 Another, a $46.5 billion emergency fund aimed at getting rent to tenants at risk of eviction, has been painfully slow to get off the ground, with some states and counties unable to spend even a dollar of the money they were provided months earlier.

 The expiration of the federal moratorium, following a last-ditch effort by congressional Democrats to revive it that is expected to fail, will leave renters with few pandemic-era protections as courts begin processing steep backlogs of eviction cases.
-Only nine states and D.C. have some kind of emergency protections for tenants that will last into August, according to an analysis by The Washington Post.
+Only nine states and the District of Columbia have some kind of emergency protections for tenants that will last into August, according to an analysis by The Washington Post.

 That has magnified criticism of the sluggish Emergency Rental Assistance Program, which some advocates say was flawed from the get-go because it relies on state and local governments across the country to create and administer their own programs.
 While some states quickly set up programs, others struggled to locate people in need or else received so many applications that the onslaught overwhelmed staff and software systems, causing months-long delays.

 Six months after the aid program was approved by President Donald Trump in December, just 12 percent of the first $25 billion in funds had reached people in need due to loss of income from the pandemic, according to the Treasury Department.
-More than three months after President Biden signed a March relief package with another $21.5 billion for the program, even less of that has been spent.
+More than three months after President Joe Biden signed a March relief package with another $21.5 billion for the program, even less of that has been spent.

 Unlike other coronavirus aid programs such as stimulus checks or child tax credits, Congress designed the program as a partnership between the federal government, where the money begins, and states and localities, which have leeway to distribute the funds largely as they see fit.